cve415/rf-engineering-agent/README.md

 by Christopher Velasco

 > **Signal over noise** — In 2026, top RF and hardware talent is buried in generic recruiter spam.
-This agent cuts through that by doing deep technical work: mapping ecosystems (satellite, 5G mmWave, defense), cross-checking portfolios (simulation stacks, tape-outs, patents), and producing one-to-one **outreach theses** that read like peer review, not blast mail.
+This agent cuts through that noise by doing deep technical work: mapping ecosystems (satellite, 5G mmWave, defense), cross-checking portfolios (simulation stacks, tape-outs, patents), and producing one-to-one **outreach theses** that read like peer review, not blast mail.

 ---